givingjar/blog.givingjar.org/_posts/2016-04-27-charity-spotlight-michigan-womens-historical-center.md

 ## Get Involved

-If you want to learn more about the [Michigan Women's Historical Center][1], you can reach them by clicking one of the buttons below.
+If you want to learn more about the [Michigan Women's Historical Center and Hall of Fame][1], you can reach them by clicking one of the buttons below.

 {% include web-links.html home="http://www.michiganwomen.org/" twitter="MWHoF" facebook="michiganwomen" %}